 Why Leone Centre?

 Leone Centre experienced Family Therapists offer therapy in London and through Online Counselling.

 Our therapists remain neutral – we don’t take sides.
-We help by identifying and assessing behavioural patterns within the family and through encouraging fair, balanced communication between family members.
+We help by identifying and assessing behavioural patterns within the family and by encouraging fair, balanced communication between family members.

 All discussions in counselling are handled sensitively, and, of course, discussions with your therapist are always confidential.